mattbelland/amgit/en/02-git-basics/01-chapter2.markdown

-# Chapter 1 #
+# The first use case #

+## Outline ##

-In each chapter I will walk you through a use case for Git.
-In this chapter we will make a copy of an existing repository, make a change, and add the change back to the repository.
+In each chapter I walk you through a use case for Git.
+In this chapter we make a copy of an existing repository, make a change, and add the change back to the repository.
 Here are the steps.

 1. Create an account on GitHub.